 - Websocket rate-limit error

-520- This is essentially a “catch-all” response for when the origin server returns something unexpected, or something that is not tolerated/cannot be interpreted by our edge (i.e. protocol violation or empty response).
+520- This is essentially a “catch-all” response for when the origin server returns something unexpected, or something that is not tolerated/cannot be interpreted by our edge (that is, protocol violation or empty response).

 522- Our edge could not establish a TCP connection to the origin server.

-523- Origin server is unreachable (e.g. the origin IP changed but DNS was not updated, or due to network issues between our edge and the origin).
+523- Origin server is unreachable (for example, the origin IP changed but DNS was not updated, or due to network issues between our edge and the origin).

 524- Our edge established a TCP connection, but the origin did not reply with a HTTP response before the connection timed out.